Probing Composite Structure and Spin-Orbit Coupling with GPDs in ${}^{4}$He: Introduction

-With new data from ALERT and the prospect of high-precision tomographic data on the nucleon and nuclei on the horizon from the EIC, there is a timely opportunity to develop the theory of GPDs for composite hadonic targets.
-The most natural and literal interpretation of this would be to describe nuclear GPDs, such as light nuclei like ${}^4$He studied at ALERT.
+With new data from JLab and the prospect of high-precision tomographic data on the nucleon and nuclei on the horizon from the EIC, there is a timely opportunity to advance the theory of GPDs for composite hadonic targets.
+The most natural and literal interpretation of this would be to describe nuclear GPDs, such as light nuclei like ${}^4$He studied in experiment E12-17-012 with ALERT.
 However, composite models may also be appropriate for other hadronic systems, even without the clear distinction between nuclear and nucleon degrees of freedom.
 For instance, one may investigate possible flavor asymmetries in the quark sea in a non-perturbative ``pion cloud'' model of the proton \cite{Shigetani1993,CaoSignal2003,HeWang2019,LuanLu2022}.
 In any case, GPDs viewed through the lens of the composite structure provide an excellent phenomenological laboratory to study the effects of orbital angular momentum and its coupling to spin -- as we demonstrate in this paper.

+The main theoretical framework we employ here is the impulse approximation (IA), as implemented on the light front.
+The impulse approximation was originally developed by Frankfurt and Strikman \cite{Frankfurt:1981mk,Frankfurt:1988} and has been applied to the study of nuclear GPDs by several groups \cite{Guzey:2003,Scopetta:2004,Scopetta:2009,Fucini:2020,Cosyn:2018} and to ${}^4\mathrm{He}$ in particular \cite{Liuti:2005}.
+These approaches derive a master formula in terms of an off-forward product of nuclear wave functions, which is sometimes re-expressed as a spectral density.
+In this work, we substantially extend this formalism by transforming to a Wigner density representation and making manifest the unbroken symmetries of the nuclear wave function.
+In doing so, we obtain significant constraints on the form of the mixing between nuclear and nucleon matrix elements and parameterize the fundamental structures which can encode spin-orbit correlations in the composite nucleus.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:composite-theory}, we present the theoretical derivation of the master formula for GPDs of a spin-0 composite hadron in terms of the GPDs of its spin-$\tfrac{1}{2}$ constituents.
 In Eq.~\eqref{eq:GPD-momentum-decomp} we decompose the matrix elements of the composite hadron in terms of the matrix elements of its constituents, together with their Wigner density in the composite hadron.
 We employ a Pauli matrix decomposition \eqref{eq:GPD-momentum-spin-decomp} for the spin degree of freedom and impose explicit rotational, parity, and time reversal invariance on the Wigner function, constraining its parameterization with the help of the dictionary \eqref{eq:z-boosted-quantities} between the target rest frame and the boosted frame.
 The result is the master formula \eqref{eq:scalar-gpd-master} for the unpolarized quark GPD of the composite target in terms of the spin-dependent constituent GPDs and the parameterized Wigner distribution.
 In the process, we identify a new type of $\Delta\vec{L} \cdot \vec{S}$ spin-orbit coupling \eqref{eq:wigner-pol-decomp} that contributes to composite-hadron GPDs which did not arise for the TMD case \cite{Kovchegov:2015zha}.